September 02, 2025

-In response, the Canadian government announced that Canada will impose, starting March 13, 2025, a 25% surtax on an additional $29.8 billion* worth of US-origin goods (Canada is already applying a surtax on $30 billion of US‑origin goods, effective March 4, 2025).
-A remission of Canadian surtax may be available for eligible goods.
-The government is also assessing the US tariffs on the steel and aluminum content in certain derivative products and “may impose further counter tariffs in response.”
+As previously mentioned in our March 14, 2025 update, on March 12, 2025, the United States started applying a 25% tariff on imports of steel and aluminum products from all countries, including Canada.
+In response, the Canadian government announced that Canada would impose, starting March 13, 2025, a 25% surtax on an additional $29.8 billion*** worth of US‑origin goods (Canada was already applying a surtax on $30 billion of US origin goods, effective March 4, 2025).**** A remission of Canadian surtax may be available for eligible goods.

-Steel and aluminum products from Canada are also subject to the 25% tariff imposed on Canadian-origin goods under the US International Emergency Economic Powers Act (IEEPA), which became effective March 4, 2025.** As such, these imports could be subject to a combined 50% tariff (i.e. a 25% tariff under the IEEPA and a 25% tariff under the Trade Expansion Act of 1962).
-However, with exemptions made available, effective March 7, 2025, for imported goods that qualify as originating goods under the Canada-United States-Mexico Agreement, the tariffs under the IEEPA may not be imposed at the time of import with the requisite evidentiary support.
+In addition, steel and aluminum products from Canada could also be subject to the 25% tariff imposed on Canadian-origin goods under the IEEPA, which had become effective March 4, 2025.**** However, with exemptions that were made available, effective March 7, 2025, for imported goods that qualify as originating goods under the CUSMA, the tariffs under the IEEPA may not be imposed at the time of import with the requisite evidentiary support.

 The remainder of this Tax Insights was published on February 12, 2025.
-Except for a minor revision to the title, it has not been altered to reflect the Department of Finance’s March 12, 2025 announcement.
+Except for a minor revision to the title, it has not been altered to reflect the August 19, 2025 BIS notice, US President Trump’s June 3, 2025 and April 29, 2025 orders and the Department of Finance’s March 12, 2025 announcement.

-** For an update of the status of the US tariffs under the IEEPA, see our Tax Insights “US tariffs and Canadian countermeasures: How will it affect Canadian businesses?Opens in a new window.”
+**** See our Tax Insights “US tariffs and Canadian countermeasures: How will it affect Canadian businesses?” for an update of the status of:

 On February 10 and 11, 2025, US President Donald Trump signed two executive orders1 that will impose, starting March 12, 2025, a 25% tariff on imports of steel and aluminum products from all countries, including Canada.